5 Critical Life Lessons You Can Learn From Kung Fu Panda

 I never quite thought that I would be writing articles on self help and personal development.
-Nor that I would be interested in a coaching or healing profession.
-I am convinced now that I am threading on the right path, since I love what I do passionately.
+I didn’t imagine that I would be interested in a coaching or healing profession.
+I’m convinced now that I am threading on the right path since I love what I do passionately.
 Each day of living this purpose feels so right to me intuitively.

 Ooguay: “There are no accidents.”